Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 To help you bring your projects to life, we’ve narrowed 20 top printers down to the very best printer for art prints.
-We prioritized models that can produce high-resolution prints with vivid color detail in our research as well as versatility to print on various sizes and weights of paper.
-We looked at how the ink is applied in the printing process, including the precision of the printer’s nozzles and the quality and detail of the ink used.
+We prioritized models that can produce high-resolution prints with vivid color detail in our research and the versatility to print on various sizes and weights of paper.
+We looked at how the ink is applied in the printing process, including the printer’s nozzles’ precision and the ink’s quality and detail.
 After considering all these elements, we prepared a list of the best printers for art prints.

 Our top pick for the best printer for art prints is the Epson Expression Photo HD XP-15000 due to its outstanding print resolution and its ability to produce a wide range of colors and details onto the page.
 It also accommodates thick and heavy paper types.
 Continue reading to find out about other great printers for making art prints.

 WHY WE LIKE IT: This is the printer that artists and graphic designers dream about because of its fantastic color detail from six high-definition cartridges and its ability to easily handle wide-format media.

 Producing 5760 x 1440 dpi resolution prints is no easy task, but this Epson Expression Photo HD XP-15000 meets the challenge.
 In addition to the black, cyan, magenta, and yellow ink cartridges typically found in artist printers, the Epson also uses gray and red to add depth and detail.
 The result is a wide color range for all your prints, especially when it comes to greater detail in grayscale and black-and-white areas.

 This Epson’s versatility for printing on specialty print media is exceptional.
 It can produce borderless prints in sizes up to 13 x 19 inches.
 It can process up to 140 lb of paperweight.
 The machine also has a convenient dedicated rear tray specifically for specialty media with a 50-page capacity.
 This printer is a powerful tool for color printing.
 And, of course, you will need the best printer ink for quality pictures.